brianhyun/centerbite/README.md

-# Meet in the Middle
+# CenterBite

-Meet in the Middle is a web application that helps users find restaurants around the geometric median of a set of addresses.
+CenterBite is a web application that helps users find restaurants around the geometric median of a set of addresses.
 It utilizes the Mapbox API for address search and marker placement on a map and the Yelp Fusion API for restaurant recommendations.
 The frontend is built with React, and the backend is implemented using Express.js.

 ## Table of Contents